 Even in the strongest cases, it takes time to assemble all necessary proof of causation and injury and to develop a case, along with the critical filings and court appearances involved in a civil lawsuit.
 The sooner you schedule a consultation at Cogburn Law Offices, the closer you will be to justice, peace of mind and closure after this tragic event.

-If you or a loved one has been seriously injured by a drunk driver, call the Las Vegas personal injury lawyers at Cogburn Law Offices today for a free case consultation.
+If you or a loved one has been seriously injured by a drunk driver, call the Las Vegas car accident lawyers at Cogburn Law Offices today for a free case consultation.